LAUTA02AP/LAUTA02AP/README.md

 Hi, nice to meet you.
 Let me introduce my profile in a few lines.
   <ul>
     <li>👨‍💻 I'm a <b>Programming Technician</b></li>
-    <li>📍 Based <b>Villa María, Córdoba</b></li>
+    <li>📍 Based in <b>Villa María, Córdoba</b></li>
     <li>🎯 Seeking my first opportunity in the tech industry.</li>
     <li>🌱I'm learning to grow as a professional.</li>
     <li>💡I have a strong interest in <b>Python</b> and web development</li>
   </ul>
 I’m a programming technician passionate about continuous learning and professional growth.
-I recently completed a technical degree, gaining skills in backend, frontend, and database management.
-I'm eager to explore new technologies, face new challenges, and share what I learn along the way.
-Let’s connect and grow together!
+I recently completed a technical degree, gaining skills in backend, frontend, and database management.I'm eager to explore new technologies, face new challenges, and share what I learn along the way. <br>Let’s connect and grow together!
 </p>

 ## 🖥️ Used technologies :